+Committee Commentary 7.18

-(2) You can only consider this testimony against in deciding whether the government has proved him guilty.
-You cannot consider it in any way against any of the other defendants.
+(2) You can only consider this testimony againsthas proved him guilty.
+You cannot consider it in any way in deciding whether the government against any of the other defendants.

+(1) You have heard testimony from that -